NBizzell/time-lapse-crystals/Lesson-2/worksheet3.md

-# Making a timelapse video
+# Making a time-lapse video

-In this lesson we will be using the photographs we have taken to create a timelapse video.
+In this lesson we will be using the photographs we have taken to create a time-lapse video.

 ## Step 1: Copying the pictures from the Raspberry Pi